dnbexperience/eufemia/packages/dnb-design-system-portal/README.md

 # DNB Style Guide

-The DNB Style Guide is the go to place for all who has to design, develop or create visuals with the DNB brand.
+The DNB Style Guide is the go to place for all who has to design, develop or create digitan WEB applications with the DNB brand.

 ## Run the Style Guide locally